-Christ the King of Tulsa, Oklahoma, is a parish devoted to authentic encounter.
+Christ the King of Tulsa, Oklahoma, is a parish devoted to authentic encounters.
 Large in number, there is a discernible focus on fostering intimacy with God and each other through one-on-one relationships and smaller faith communities.
 Bible studies around the dining room table in the rectory, neighborhood parishes, small faith-sharing groups, are just a fraction of the opportunities available to deepen relationships and provide a rich community life open to inviting others in.

 Three years ago Christ the King switched to ParishSOFT Family Suite.
 Their previous software had the capacity for some reporting and limited query building, which they found necessary for their mission and ministries.
 As a result, when they switched to ParishSOFT they opted for the add-on module ParishSOFT Intelligent Query (IQ).

 ParishSOFT IQ is the Family Suite’s custom query builder that enables robust, customized reporting and data mining to provide deeper insights and actionable data.
 The application enables the querying of information from nearly any field in the Family Suite.
 Reports provide general or highly specific results to better know and reach parishioners, and assess parish needs.
 Says Jessica Thompson, Mission and Ministry Coordinator, “We could not live without ParishSOFT IQ.”

 Forming missionary disciples through a life-changing encounter with Christ, fostered by Christian community, is at the heart of Christ the King’s ministry.
 With 1400 families however, inviting parishioners into a deeper life of faith requires diligent record keeping and data mining.
 The goal goes beyond simply reaching parishioners; it’s about providing a relevant and meaningful invitation based on where they are in their life and faith journey.